 When is performance information on this website updated?

 New goals have been set concurrently with the FY 2015 President’s Budget, and most agency goals have been updated on March 10th, 2014.
 Information will then be updated on a quarterly basis, including updates to the indicators and milestones for the Cross-Agency and Agency Priority Goals.
 There are several agencies who have established a modified schedule to accommodate statutory or operational constraints.

 As of the March 10, 2014 update of Performance.gov, the strategic goals, strategic objectives, and Agency Priority Goals for the Department of Energy, the Department of Transportation, and the U.S. Army Corps of Engineers were still under development, and will be updated on Performance.gov later this spring.
 The strategic goals and strategic objectives for the Department of Homeland Security, the Department of Defense, the Office of Personnel Management, the Environmental Protection Agency, and the National Aeronautics and Space Administration were still under development and will be updated on Performance.gov later this spring.

 What congressionally-mandated plans and reports did agencies propose for Congress to consider modifying in response to the GPRA Modernization Act (P.L.
 111-352)?

 Federal agencies annually produce thousands of congressionally-mandated plans and reports, and some that were once useful can become outdated, duplicative, or less useful over time.
-Through the Government Performance and Results Act (GPRA) Modernization Act of 2010, Congress required Federal agencies to identify for elimination or consolidation plans and reports that are outdated or duplicative.
-In December 2012, agencies identified for Congress the linked list of plans and reports as potentially outdated, duplicative, or otherwise warranting modification.
-An updated list will be released later this spring.
+Through the Government Performance and Results Act (GPRA) Modernization Act of 2010, Congress required Federal agencies to identify for elimination or modification plans and reports that are outdated or duplicative.
+In December 2012, agencies initially identified a list of 376 report modification proposals for Congress, several of which have since been repealed.
+In June 2014, the Administration identified an additional 74 plans and reports for congressional consideration.